 I’ve been wanting to make crackers for quite some time now.
 I’ve also wanted to start working with sourdough for a while.
-For both I had let myself be content simply researching, because I was intimidated.
+For both, I had let myself be content simply researching.

 Sourdough seemed tricky.
 What was I supposed to do with this living thing in the back of my fridge?
 When to feed it?
 What if I didn’t want to make bread every week?